What Do Laughing Kookaburras Find So Funny?

 Advertisement

-The Maryland Zoo has one kookaburra, a 15-year-old male named Rascal, one of the zoo's Animal Ambassadors.
+The Maryland Zoo has one laughing kookaburra, a 15-year-old male named Rascal, one of the zoo's Animal Ambassadors.

 "He's not an exhibit bird," says Grove.
 "So, he's not an animal anyone can see coming to the zoo.
 He is handled to go out on programs and participate in educational programs for us here at the zoo."